danielsc/azureml-debug-training/Setting up VSCode Remote on an AzureML Notebook VM.md

 Now, click on the Remote-SSH icon on the left to show your SSH configurations, then right-click on the SSH host configuration you just created, and select 'Connect to Host in current Window'.

 From here on, you are entirely working on the Notebook VM and you can now edit, debug, use git, use extensions, etc. -- just like you can with your local VSCode.
+Notebook VM files are stored in `/home/azureuser/cloudfiles/code` and `/home/azureuser/R` for R related files

 Have fun!